 "Technically, we are the same rank," Sheppard said.

-"Two whole years with my own team," Reece informed him, pointing a thumb at Muki and Feldin.
+"Two whole years with my own team," Tyler informed him, pointing a thumb at Muki and Feldin.
 The former gave Sheppard a grin, while the latter gave a little nod.
-The messy-haired major wisely decided not to comment on the fact the rest of Reece's team was female.
+The messy-haired major wisely decided not to comment both that the rest of Reece's team was female, and that one of them barely looked to be out of high school.
+Seriously, how short was the redhead?

 "Hold it, Colonel!"
 Weir ordered as she came back into the gate room, slinging her pack on.
-"We go through together," she told him stubbornly.
+"We go through together," she informed him stubbornly.

 Sumner gave her a glance, then nodded slightly.
 "Fair enough," he said.

-The first group of Marines, plus Dr. Weir, stepped through the gate, the soldiers' guns raised in precaution.
-Sheppard and a young Marine went up the ramp to the event horizon, standing guard.
+The first group of Marines plus Dr. Weir, stepped through the gate, the soldiers' guns raised in precaution.
+Sheppard and a young Marine lieutenant went up the ramp to the event horizon, standing guard.
 After a moment, Sumner's report came back through the radio: "All clear.
 It looks good."

 "Expedition team, move out," O'Neill told the Atlantis crew.

 "Hurts like hell, sir," the young man informed him seriously.
-His somber statement was ruined after a moment, though, as he grinned and gave a small, joyous shout as he propelled himself through the wormhole.
+His somber statement was ruined after a second as he grinned and gave a small, joyous shout as he propelled himself through the wormhole.

-"Hey, there's nothing to it," Reece informed Sheppard as SG-13 followed after them, calmly stepping through.
+"Hey, there's nothing to it," Reece reassured Sheppard as SG-13 followed after them, calmly stepping through.

 "Yeah.
-You would hardly know you're being demolecularized into millions of tiny, itty-bitty pieces," Kira added nonchalantly, though her lips were twisted into a dangerous smirk.
+You would hardly know you're being demolecularized into millions of tiny, itty-bitty pieces," Kira added nonchalantly, though her lips were twisted into a mischievous smirk.

 "It's fun," Muki said simply as she followed her teammates.